 Here are the ingredients in Hummus:

 Chickpeas are safe for dogs if they are cooked naturally.
 There is no harm in giving dogs chickpeas if it’s in a moderate quantity as mashed or boiled form.
 Chickpea is a plant-based protein and it is good for your dog’s health.
-Canned chickpeas are not recommended as it is artificially preserved.
+Canned chickpeas, on the other hand, are not recommended as it is highly processed, artificially preserved, and contain high levels of salt.

 Lemon is a citrus fruit that is acidic.
 It contains psoralens.
 When it is combining with the dog’s digestive system, it can become dangerous and causes indigestion